Sign in

 Answer

-CFO José García Cantera explained the corporate center provision was a one-off action to accelerate charge-offs and lower the group's NPL ratio, and it should not be considered recurring.
-For Brazil NII, he detailed how the balance sheet has been repositioned for a lower rate environment, particularly on the liability side.
-He expressed confidence that as rates fall, Brazil's RoTE could reach or exceed 20% by 2027.
+CFO José García Cantera clarified that the Corporate Center provisions were a specific action to accelerate charge-offs and lower the NPL ratio, and should not be considered recurring.
+For Brazil NII, he explained the balance sheet has been repositioned for a lower rate environment, particularly on the liability side, and projected that at 12% interest rates, the RoE in Brazil could reach or exceed 20%.

 Ask Fintool Equity Research AI

-Carlos Peixoto's questions to Banco Santander SA (SAN) leadership • Q1 2025
+Carlos Peixoto's questions to Banco Santander (SAN) leadership • Q1 2025

 Question